18F/pclob/pages/technologist.md

 **AGENCY:** Privacy and Civil Liberties Oversight Board

-**SALARY RANGE:** $114,590 - $153,800
+**SALARY RANGE:** $121,316 - $160,100 / Per Year

 **SERIES/GRADE:** The agency uses the Administratively Determined system in which rank is attached to the individual.
-A selected Federal Government candidate will be assigned to the equivalent of General Schedule (GS) 14-1 to GS 15-5.
+A selected federal government candidate will be assigned to the equivalent of General Schedule (GS) 14-1 to GS 15-5, subject to a statutory pay cap of Executive Schedule Level V.

 **POSITION INFORMATION:** This is an opportunity for permanent employment in the excepted service.
 You will be required to serve a two-year trial period.